 Once these costs are identified, they are grouped together and tallied as a single value.

 One of the more confusing aspects of this value is that it is time based and not production based.
-So this value has to be converted to a production driven value.
+This value has to be converted to a production driven value.

 Going back to the paper company, suppose the $218,000 of additional overhead is for one year.
 During that year, the manufacturer produced 123,000 cases of legal paper.
 This means each case costs $1.77 in overhead to produce.